Skip to main content

 Your doctor may recommend another cancer screening to detect “high-grade changes,” which are abnormal cells that could become cancer.
 If those are detected, your doctor may recommend treatment or follow-up screenings.

-“Cervical cancer rates are decreasing, all thanks to our screening tools like Pap tests and HPV tests,” said Dr. DiJoseph.
+“Cervical cancer rates are decreasing, all thanks to our screening tools like well-woman exam, Pap tests and HPV tests,” said Dr. DiJoseph.
 “It’s important to follow guidelines to get screened regularly so these rates continue to decrease.”

 If you’re uninsured or underinsured, you may qualify for a free cervical cancer screening through the NJ Cancer and Early Education and Detection (NJCEED) program.
 To find a women’s health care provider near you, click here